mrbobbytables/thegrid/README.md

 1. Clone this repo
+2. Install the salt plugin with - `vagrant plugin install vagrant-salt`
+3. Bring up the vagrant image - `vagrant up`
+4. Once up and running, `vagrant ssh` and switch to the `/vagrant` directory.
-2. `sudo ./thegrid.sh host bootstrap pull`
+5. `sudo ./thegrid.sh host bootstrap pull`
   * pulls images
   * creates mesos0 bridge and container IPs
   * creates openvpn config. **Note:** Follow the directions, and generate a server cert and a client cert.
 The prompts do change for client cert gen and you can't just enter through it all.
 Client config for importing will be at `local/client-<public_ip>.ovpn`.
 If you make a mistake, you can regen it after the fact with `sudo ./thegrid.sh host ovpn`
   * creates a customized docker-compose.yml file.
-  * starts cluster (if not started, start with `./thegrid host up` or `docker-compose up -d`)
+  * starts cluster (if not started, start with `./thegrid.sh host up` or `docker-compose up -d`)
-3. Once Marathon is up and running execute the following:
+6. Once Marathon is up and running execute the following:
   * `./thegrid.sh host framework marathon post mesos-dns`
   * `./thegrid.sh host framework marathon post ovpn` (if config was made)
   * `./thegrid.sh host framework marathon post bamboo`
-4. If you did create an OpenVPN container, now would be the time to connect.
+7. If you did create an OpenVPN container, now would be the time to connect.
 The below should be available
-  * Mesos-master: `master.mesos:5050`
+  * Mesos-master: `192.168.111.11:5050`
   * Marathon: `192.168.111.12:8080`
   * Chronos: `192.168.111.13:4400`
   * Jenkins: `192.168.111.14:8888`